-- expand the strategic industrialisation focus to cover diverse regional development needs and context; - provide a clear, predictable and systematic planning framework for the development of a wider array of SEZs to support industrial policy objectives, the Reimagined Industrial Strategy and the New Growth Path; - clarify and strengthen governance arrangements, and expand the range and quality of support measures beyond provision of infrastructure; and - provide a predictable financing framework to enable long-term planning.
+- Expand the strategic industrialisation focus to cover diverse regional development needs and context. - Provide a clear, predictable and systemic planning framework for the development of a wider array of SEZs to support industrial policy objectives, the IPAP and the New Growth Path. - Clarify and strengthen governance arrangements, expand the range and quality of support measure beyond provision of infrastructure. - Provide a framework for a predictable financing framework to enable long-term planning.

 SEZs have been identified as key contributors to economic development.
 They are the growth engines towards government's strategic objectives of industrialisation, regional development and employment creation.
-SEZs may be sector-specific or multi-product, and the following categories have been defined as per the SEZ Act No. 16 of 2014:
+SEZs may be sector-specific or multi-product and the following categories have been defined as per the SEZ Act No. 16 of 2014: